On the Analytic Wavelet Transform: Representation of Modulated Oscillations

 \subsection{Signal Variability}

 Using the instantaneous modulation functions we may now quantify the degree of departure of a signal from a uniform oscillation.

 \begin{definition}{Local Signal Stability Level }\\ Choose a truncation level $N_T$ for the local modulation expansion which is fixed over some time interval $T$.
-Then the stability level $\delta_{N_T}$ is defined as the smallest positive constant which satisfies
+Then the stability level $\delta_{N_T}$ of an analytic signal $x_+(t)$ is defined as the smallest positive constant which satisfies

 It is clear from (\ref{Bell1}--\ref{Bell3}), together with the recursive form of the Bell polynomials (\ref{bellrecursion}), that these conditions imply